MicrosoftDocs/entra-docs/docs/verified-id/verifiable-credentials-configure-tenant.md

 1. From the left menu, select **Setup**.

-1. From the middle menu, select **Configure organization settings**
+1. From the middle menu, select **Configure organization settings**.

 1. Set up your organization by providing the following information: